Casa do Forte de Almadena

 The wild south-western edge of Portugal, where the Atlantic meets continental Europe.

-Casa do Forte sits inside the Vicentine Coast Natural Park — the largest coastal protected area in Europe, stretching almost a hundred kilometres from the Alentejo border down to Burgau in the Western Algarve, and a thin marine belt offshore.
+The estate looks out over the Costa Vicentina — whose Vicentine Coast Natural Park is the largest coastal protected area in Europe, stretching almost a hundred kilometres from the Alentejo border down to Burgau in the Western Algarve, and a thin marine belt offshore.
 It is the only place in continental Europe where the cliffs face the full Atlantic.

 Park · At a glanceWhat it is